jakelevi1996/notes/topics/latex/README.md

 Descriptions can be found online for the meanings of [`-file-line-error` and `-recorder`](https://linux.die.net/man/1/pdflatex), [`-synctex=1`](https://tex.stackexchange.com/a/118491/266921) and [-interaction=nonstopmode](https://tex.stackexchange.com/a/258816/266921).

-Equivalently, this file can be compiled simply using the following command (again, in a terminal open in the directory containing [`latex_mre.tex`](./Examples/latex_mre/latex_mre.tex)):
+Equivalently, this file can be compiled simply using the following command (again, in a terminal open in the same directory as the `tex` file):

 ```
 pdflatex latex_mre.tex